Getting Started

 cargo build -p ontoenv-cli --release

-uv run maturin develop
+cd python && uv run maturin develop

-Initialize an ontology workspace
+Initialize a workspace

-# Discover ontologies under the current directory
+# Discover every ontology under the current directory

 ontoenv init .